Peter Chartier: Career as a trader

 The Quaker trader Edmund Cartlidge wrote to Governor Patrick Gordon on 14 May 1732:

-I find Peter Chartiere well inclined, and stands firm by the interest of Pennsylvania, and very ready on all accounts to do all the service he can.
-And as he has the Shawnise Tongue very perfect, and [is] well looked upon among them, he may do a great deal of good.

 In September and October 1732, Chartier and Cartlidge served as interpreters during a conference in Philadelphia attended by Opakethwa and Opakeita, two Shawnee chiefs, with Thomas Penn, Governor Gordon, and the 72-member Pennsylvania Provincial Council.
 Also with Chartier and the two chiefs was Quassenung, son of Shawnee chief Kakowatcheky.
 The minutes of the conference record that both Opakethwa and Quassenung died of smallpox during their visit to Philadelphia.

 Conflict with the colonial government

 Alcohol abuse and Native Americans in Pennsylvania

 Beginning around 1675, traders had been selling rum in Shawnee communities.
 Several violent deaths were attributed to its influence.
-In October 1701 the Pennsylvania Assembly had prohibited the sale of rum to Indians.
+In October 1701 the Pennsylvania Assembly had prohibited the sale of rum to Native American people.

 Because the law was poorly enforced in the frontier society, and the penalty was light—a fine of ten pounds and confiscation of any illegal supplies—traders continued to use rum to barter for furs.
 Traders soon began selling rum on credit in order to extort furs and skins and labor from the Shawnee.